-Mary Gregg Byrne’s lovely watercolor and oil paintings are created with traditional methods, some of which encorporate gold leaf embellishments.
+Mary Gregg Byrne’s lovely watercolor and oil paintings are created with traditional methods, some of which incorporate gold leaf embellishments.

 Laurie Potter works magic with paint creating amazing bird portraits that touch on surrealism.

-These works are part of Cheri Shilds’ Sun Goddess Series, interpretations of a classic feminist symbol of strength and warmth.
+Cheri Shields’ Sun Goddess Series is an interpretation of a classic feminist symbol of strength and warmth.
 Each is an original acrylic painting on board or panel.

-Chris Shreve’s paintings and illustrations are quirky and odd.
-They bring a smile to your face.
+Chris Shreve’s paintings and illustrations are filled with creatures of whimsy that will bring a smile to your face.

-James Williamson is a watercolor artist whose subjects include the natural beauty of the Pacific Coast, such as the inland waterways, islands, and beaches, as well as native wildlife.
+James Williamson is a watercolor artist whose subjects include marine vessels, lighthouses, and marine landscapes of the Pacific Northwest.

-Safe for the entire family – from your little ones to the family pooch.
-Lost Art Apothecarys products can help everyone’s ailments!
+Safe for the entire family – from your little ones to the family dog.
+Lost Art Apothecary’s products can help everyone feel great.

-Realms Bath & Body Line has all you need for a wonderful bath.
+Realms Bath & Body Line has all you need to transform your bath into a spa experience.

-Sea Holly Beauty Company likes to create one-of-a-kind products that soothe, moisturize, and rejuvenate your skin is what we do best.
+Sea Holly Beauty Company creates one-of-a-kind products that soothe, moisturize, and rejuvenate your skin.

-Andrea Lawson creates all-natural soap and skincare producs that include moisturizing oils and butters, sustainable palm oil, and organic botanicals when possible.
-Her products include many options for men.
+MW Soapworks creates all-natural soap and skincare products that include moisturizing oils and butters, sustainable palm oil, and organic botanicals when possible.
+Their products include many options for men.
 She also crochets scarves and hats in colorful, yet simple designs.